littlebenlittle/web_sys_resumable/resumable/README.md

 # Resumable Upload for `web_sys::File`

-A zero-allocation wrapper for `web_sys::File` that enables resumable uploads with serializable metadata.
+An almost zero-allocation wrapper for `web_sys::File` that enables resumable uploads with serializable metadata.

 ## Use